Gida Kiremu

-Gida Ayana & Kiremu is one of Aanaas in the Oromia of Ethiopia.
-Part of the East Welega Zone, Gida Ayana & Kiremu is bordered on the south by Guto Gida, on the west by Limmu, on the northwest by Ibantu, on the east by Horo Gudru Welega Zone, and on the north by the Blue Nile river.
+Gida Ayana and Kiremu is a woreda in the Oromia Region of Ethiopia.
+Part of the East Welega Zone, Gida Ayana and Kiremu is bordered on the south by Guto Gida, on the west by Limmu, on the northwest by Ibantu, on the east by Horo Gudru Welega Zone, and on the north by the Blue Nile river.
 The administrative center of the woreda is Gida Ayana; other towns include Gutin and Kiremu.

 This district is characterized by undulating hills north of Dicho Ridge and by plains south of it; it was once covered by extensive forests, but as of 2005 only a few fragments remain.
 Rivers within the woreda include the Werabessa, Wajja, Chinia and Werabu.
 A survey of the land in this woreda shows that 65.7% is arable or cultivable (61% was under annual crops), 22.8% pasture, 8.7% forest, and the remaining 2.8% is considered unusable.
 Sesame and khat are two important cash crops.
-Another one is Coffee, but less than 20 km2 is planted with this crop.
+A third is Coffee, but less than 20 km2 is planted with this crop.

 Industry in the district includes 13 grain mills; granite has been identified as a potential commercial resource.
 There were 22 Farmers Associations with 19,168 members and 14 Farmers Service Cooperatives with 9,982 members.
 Gida Kiremu has 143 kilometers of all-weather road, for an average of road density of 60.3 kilometers per 1000 square kilometers.
 About 27% of the total population has access to drinking water.